bramtayl/Justly/README.md

 ## Installation

-You can download binaries for Windows or Linux [here](https://github.com/bramtayl/Justly/releases/latest).
+You can download binaries for Justly [here](https://github.com/bramtayl/Justly/releases/latest).
-MacOS is not currently supported.
-The Justly executable is in the zipped folder, under the `bin` subdirectory.
+On Windows and Linux, the Justly executable is in the `bin` subfolder.

 ## Motivation